You’ve got traffic coming to your website. Awesome, that’s half the battle.

 As you do all of this, you should be testing and tracking your results.
 A/B testing will help you craft subject lines, copies, and CTAs that B2B buyers respond to.
 Analytics will show you the best days and times to send emails.
 These insights will improve your email open rates.

 Email may be the oldest digital marketing tool, but it’s still powerful.
 You should include this channel in your SaaS marketing efforts.

 3. Implement a Multi-Channel Marketing Strategy

 Content is the life and breath of inbound marketing for SaaS.
 Your content guides potential buyers through the sales funnel.
 So, when prospective customers are ready to buy, you are their first choice.

-There are different types of marketing content you should consider adding to your marketing plan.
+There are different types of marketing content you should add to your marketing plan.
 We’ll go over the basic ones.

 Blogs.
 Blog content is effective for educating visitors on your SaaS solutions.
 They keep your website active with new material.
-Optimized blog articles also boost your ranking on search engine results pages (SERPs).
+They’re great for SaaS demand generation as they’ll give you a chance to educate users and create an interest for your software solution.
+Optimized blog posts also boost your ranking on search engine results pages (SERPs).